KirillGudkov/ninja-array/README.md

   // Inserts element at specific position insert(element: T, position: number): void

-  // Removes all items
+  // Removes all elements
   clear(): void

-  // Removes item at the specified indices remove(...indices: number[]): T[]
+  // Removes elements at the specified indices remove(...indices: number[]): T[]

-  // Removes the last element of an array removeLast(): T[]
+  // Removes N last elements of the array
+  // count = 1 by default.
+  // You can omit the count if want to remove the last item removeLast(count: number = 1): T[]

   // Removes N first elements of the array
   // count = 1 by default.